kabir/mpconfig-experiments-openliberty/finish/README.md

 e.g `sanity.test.shared.ejb-lib-webinf-webinflib` is a value used in all the four above locations, while `sanity.test.shared.ejb-lib` is a value used in the 'lib' and 'ejb' locations.

 The below shows the retrieved values for the configs.
+They are created from accessing the first war (i.e not the 'B' option)

 In short:
 * If a property is defined in only one place, it has its expected value in both OpenLiberty and WildFly.
 It should be